-Jabalpur, classified as agroclimatic subregion 10.1 (subhumid dry eco-region) by the National Bureau of Soil Science and Land Use Planning (ICAR), experiences a subtropical, semi-arid climate characterized by hot, dry summers and cool, rainy winters.
+The field experiment was conducted at Jabalpur, classified as agroclimatic subregion 10.1 (subhumid dry eco-region) by the National Bureau of Soil Science and Land Use Planning (ICAR), experiences a subtropical, semi-arid climate characterized by hot, dry summers and cool, rainy winters.
 The region receives significant rainfall, with peak precipitation typically occurring between mid-August and late August.
 In kharif 2022, temperature fluctuations arrayed between 29.4°C and 31.9°C, while relative humidity varied widely, reaching a maximum of 93% during the monsoon period and dropping to 40% in drier weeks.
-The area records multiple rainy days, influencing soil moisture availability and sunshine duration varies seasonally, with the highest recorded in mid to late October.
-These climatic conditions make Jabalpur an important region for agricultural activities, particularly in the Rice-Wheat cropping zone, while also creating a favourable environment for the incidence of different crop diseases.
+The area records multiple rainy days, influencing soil moisture availability and sunshine duration varies seasonally, with the highest recorded in mid to late October, 2022.
+These climatic conditions make Jabalpur as an important region for agricultural activities, particularly in the Rice-Wheat cropping zone, while also creating a favourable environment for the incidence of different crop diseases.

 2.2 Experimental details